picturesofultra/picturesofultra.github.io/content/videos/x-1999/super_marathon_du_mt_blanc_1988.rst

 :people: Laurent Smagghe, Pierre Cusin, Jacques Berli
 :tags: Super-Marathon Mont Blanc, UTMB

-TV feature on the FKT ont the out and back Chamonix-MontBlanc, broken 4 times the same year.
+TV feature on the FKT on the out and back Chamonix-MontBlanc, broken 4 times the same year.